lucie-pl/lucie-pl.github.io/README.md

 # PERSONAL PORTFOLIO

-I used the library particles.js for my hero section.
+I used the library <a href="https://github.com/VincentGarreau/particles.js/">particles.js</a> for my hero section.